blockpass-org/blockpass-web-widget/README.md

 ## Examples

-### React CSP Example
+### React Client Site Example

-Located in `examples/react-csp/`, this example demonstrates how to integrate the Blockpass Web Widget in a React application with Content Security Policy (CSP).
+Located in `examples/react-csp/`, this example demonstrates how to integrate the Blockpass Web Widget in a React application with Client Site.

-To run the React CSP example:
+To run the React Client Site example:

 ```bash
 bun example:react:dev